okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/google/appatidp.md

 1. Save the generated Client ID and Client Secret values so that you can add them to your Okta configuration.

-> **Note:** There may be additional settings on the [<StackSelector snippet="idp" noSelector inline /> Developers Console](https://console.developers.google.com) site that you can configure for your application.
-The steps in this guide address the quickest route to setting up <StackSelector snippet="idp" noSelector inline /> as an Identity Provider with Okta.
-See the <StackSelector snippet="idp" noSelector inline /> documentation for more information on additional configuration settings.
+> **Note:** There may be additional settings on the [Google Developers Console](https://console.developers.google.com) site that you can configure for your application.
+The steps in this guide address the quickest route to setting up Google as an Identity Provider with Okta.
+See the Google documentation for more information on additional configuration settings.